tum-esi/wade/README.md

 Add description for config

 ### NEXT:
-- Subscription!!!
     - Invoke interaction -> timeout
-    - if it has no port -> default port
-    - Test with coap (with & without port)
     - Make option to select protocol (if more than one protocol is available)

     - Finish interface for mashups ->